microsoft/moaw/workshops/semantic-kernel-ws/workshop.md

 ### Nice-to-haves

-- Feel free to add any nice-to-have feature that you think make sense.
-Below are a few examples.
+Feel free to add any nice-to-have feature that you think make sense.
+Below are a few examples:

 - Add memory : keep track of the previuosly sent excuses to make sure that you don't use the same excuse twice.
 See [Semantic Memory](https://github.com/microsoft/semantic-kernel/blob/main/dotnet/samples/KernelSyntaxExamples/Example14_SemanticMemory.cs) for a sample.